-Select the maximum stream resolution as provided per stream.
+In the dropdown, select the maximum stream resolution as provided per stream.

-Stream limits is a mandatory selection to pre-assign the maximum available resolution for each of the four H.264/H.265 streams.
+Stream limits is a mandatory selection to pre-assign the maximum available resolution for each of the four H.264 / H.265 streams.
 If a lower resolution is selected, you will be more flexible in streaming options on the second and third stream.
 The fourth JPEG stream always shows the maximum resolution available in the camera.